JetBrains/ideavim/docs/README.txt

 Undo/Redo

-The @NAME@ plugin uses it's own undo/redo functionality so it is important that you use the standard VIM keys 'u' and 'Ctrl-R' for undo/redo instead of the built in undo/redo.
+The IdeaVim plugin uses it's own undo/redo functionality so it is important that you use the standard VIM keys 'u' and 'Ctrl-R' for undo/redo instead of the built in undo/redo.
 An exception might be if you wish to undo the creation of a new class.
-For this you must select the Edit|Undo menu since @NAME@ doesn't support this feature.
+For this you must select the Edit|Undo menu since IdeaVim doesn't support this feature.
 Using the built in undo/redo while editing a file will result in strange behavior and you will most likely lose changes.